Gaurang-Pandey/GoFood/README.md

       ```

 The frontend will typically run on http://localhost:3000/ and the backend on http://localhost:5000/.

+## Usage

+After installing, open your browser and navigate to http://localhost:3000/ to explore GoFood.
+Follow the on-screen instructions to register, log in, and start ordering.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: